imarag/seismo-website/reactapp/src/markdowns/compute-fourier-on-window.md

 ## Select The P And S Wave Arrivals

 It's clear from the filtered waveforms, that the P wave arrivals occurs roughly at 20:08:36 and the S wave arrivals at 20:08:58.
-Convert these into Obspy UTCDateTime objects and convert the arrival values as total seconds from the starting date:
+Convert these into ObsPy UTCDateTime objects and convert the arrival values as total seconds from the starting date:

 ```py
     # Define the P and S wave arrivals as UTCDateTime objects